intel/ros2_openvino_toolkit/README.md

 </p>

 ### RViz
-RViz dispaly is also supported by the composited topic of original image frame with inference result.
+RViz display is also supported by the composited topic of original image frame with inference result.
 To show in RViz tool, add an image marker with the composited topic:
 ```/ros2_openvino_toolkit/image_rviz```([sensor_msgs::Image](https://docs.ros.org/en/api/sensor_msgs/html/msg/Image.html))

 ### Image Window
 OpenCV based image window is natively supported by the package.
-To enable window, Image Window output should be added into the output choices in .yaml config file. see [the config file guidance](./doc/quick_start/yaml_configuration_guide.md) for checking/adding this feature in your launching.
+To enable window, Image Window output should be added into the output choices in .yaml config file.
+Refer to [the config file guidance](./doc/quick_start/yaml_configuration_guide.md) for more information about checking/adding this feature in your launching.

 ## Demo Result Snapshots
-See below pictures for the demo result snapshots.
+For the snapshot of demo results, refer to the following picture.

 * Face detection input from standard camera
 ![face_detection_demo_image](./data/images/face_detection.png "face detection demo image")